rr1000/slate/source/index.md

 ## Documentation - 164.316(b)(1)(i)
 ```
-Catalyze has a multiple information security policies address the requirements of retaining necessary policies and documentation for a minimum of 6 years or the date of creation, whichever comes later.

-Information security policies and procedures are available and distributed to personnel on the company shared drive (curently Box).

-Catalyze, Inc. has an update and review process for reviewing all policies and procedures and updating them as necessary.
-Additionally, Catalyze tracks and maintains revision history, approval signature, and timestamp to ensure policies are reviewed and updated according to organization requirements.
+Catalyze retains the necessary policies and documentation for a minimum of 6 years.
+All policies and procedures are available and distributed to personnel on the company shared drive (curently Box).
+Catalyze has an update and review process for reviewing all policies and procedures and updating them as necessary.
+Additionally, Catalyze tracks and maintains revision history, approval signature, and timestamps to ensure policies are reviewed and updated according to organization requirements.
 ```
 Standard | Description
 --------- | -----------